tomthecarrot/GlassGrid/README.md

 4. You can align anything in the real world, such as a picture on a wall.
 5. Or, you can preview a picture and align it before you take it!

+To uninstall:
+Open a terminal console or command line and type (without quotes): 'adb uninstall com.carrotcorp.glassgrid'

 Licensed under the GNU Affero General Public License v3.
 See LICENSE file for more information.